How to become a computer programmer without a degree

 Your path to a career as a programmer without a degree

 There is no shortage of programming jobs available.
 Visit any job board and search “programming jobs.”
-You’ll see a multitude of job opportunities at various companies.
+You’ll see a multitude of entry-level programming jobs at various companies.
+However, it can be a competitive arena with many people all vying for similar positions.
+That means it can help to find your particular programmer niche.

 Before jumping headfirst into applying for a job as a programmer, though, you must decide what type of programmer you want to be and how to tailor your knowledge base to match your career aspirations.